UHDanke/gd_docs/triggers/level_visual.md

 # Camera Mode

-Removes borders for certain gamemodes when **Free Mode** is selected and changes the Y camera settings if **Edit Camera Settings** is used.
+Removes borders for certain gamemodes when **Free Mode** is selected and changes how the camera behaves when the player moves up or down if **Edit Camera Settings** is used.

 These settings can also be set when switching gamemode using a portal, they have the exact same behavior as the trigger version.

 Gamemodes without borders like Cube and Robot are not affected by Camera Mode, not even by the camera settings.

-Padding determines the Y offset, this can be calculated by the formula $OffsetY = (10.5 - HeightY) \cdot Padding - 0.5$, where the Y height includes zoom.
+Padding determines the Y offset, this can be calculated by the formula $OffsetY = (10.5 - HeightY/Zoom) \cdot Padding - 0.5$.

-Y axis grid-snapping can be removed with **Disable Gridsnap**.
+Gameplay borders snapping to the Y axis grid can be disabled with **Disable Gridsnap**.

 <br>